← back to other articles

 Using Encrypted Email and Secure Board Portals

-One of the fundamental data security measures for board members is using secure, encrypted communication platforms instead of personal email accounts.
+One of the most important steps for protecting board communications is to use secure, encrypted platforms rather than personal email accounts.
+Key practices include:

 Avoiding Public Wi-Fi Without Proper Data Security Measures

-✔ Disabling auto-connect to public Wi-Fi on board members’ devices.
+✔ Disabling the automatic connection to public Wi-Fi on board members’ personal devices.

 2. Controlled Access and Role-Based Permissions